Book Reviews

 An excerpt:

 This book can be used as an effective tool for church leaders who wish to refocus their congregation’s missional direction.
 Frustrated congregants who are burned out by “Churchianity” will find solace in Clemens’ work knowing they are not alone.
+“Why Aren’t Christians More Like Jesus?” is an excellent read from an author who longs to see the church return to its missional identity.

-Review by THE NEWSLETTER OF IBTM With Douglas Jacoby
+Why Aren’t Christians More Like Jesus recieved a review in THE NEWSLETTER OF IBTM With Douglas Jacoby

 An excerpt: